Aid & Attendance: Special Care Pensions for Wartime Veterans

 This report shows reveals how a Revocable Living Trust can help protect more of your assets by increasing the assets protected by the FDIC insurance.
 You need this report if your assets exceed the $250,000 FDIC limits and you do not want to spread your funds among several different banks.

-A Special Child Needs Special Planning
+Special Needs Planning: A Special Child Requires Special Planning

 This report shows why estate planning is important for parents of all children, and especially important for those with children who suffer from a disability.
 You need this report if you have a special needs family member and want to learn how estate planning can protect the assets you wish to leave them, and ensure that your wishes for their care are fulfilled.